GMELab/lmutils.r/README.md

 ### `lmutils::Mat$new`

 Creates a new `Mat` object.
-- `data` is a matrix convertable object.
+- `data` is a matrix convertible object.

 ```r
 mat <- lmutils::Mat$new("matrix1.csv")